 I still think the athletes (agents) should form up, then go find the top man or woman at the PGA Tour office who isn’t ever going to get the top job there, and bring him / her into road running unencumbered of all political baggage others within running carry.
 There is simply too much spite, envy, and venality in running, always has been.
 We need someone who hasn’t shared in all that, and make them Commissioner of Running who would then bring The Tour to member events.

 Running is nothing more than another widget, not a group of religious icons.
-We don’t need a college of cardinals, we need sports MBA’s with integrity and drive.
-We are looking for someone to sell widgets, while representing the best demographic of any sport in the nation.
-It’s crazy this can’t be done.
+We don’t need a college of cardinals; we need sports MBAs with integrity and drive.
+The sport is looking for someone to sell widgets, while representing the best demographic of any sport in the nation.
+It’s crazy that this can’t get done.

 So it’s a PGA Tour model at the professional level, and AARP at the grassroots.
 In the PGA, once a golfer has earned his playing privileges, he must play in a minimum of 15 tournaments per year so that the public can get to know who he is.